 Foam Coolers: The possession of polystyrene coolers (commonly known as Styrofoam) is prohibited while floating or camping along the Buffalo River, except in developed campgrounds, picnic areas, landings, roads, and parking lots.
 This prohibition includes cups, plates, coolers, ice chests, and containers.
 High-density bait containers, used solely for that purpose, are allowed.

 Life Jackets (PFDs): Every vessel must have a life jacket (personal flotation device) for each person on board the vessel.
-Children 12 and under must wear a securely fastened life jacket while on board any vessel (including tubes).
+Children 12 and under must wear a securely fastened life jacket while on board any vessel.
 All life jackets must be (1) U.S. Coast Guard approved, (2) in a safe and servicable condition, and (3) of proper size for the person wearing it.
 Visit our Life Jacket Loaner page to learn how you can borrow a life jacket during your next visit to the river.